njelly/tofunaut_blog/about.md

 permalink: /about/
 ---

-My name is Nathaniel Ellingson, I am a software engineer from Salt Lake City, and I make video games both professionally and as a hobbyist.
-I love computers as a medium for expression.
-This website is intended as a portfolio showcase, a mind-dump of opinions and things I’m interested in, and a place for me to experiment with web development.
+My name is Nathaniel Ellingson, I am a software engineer from Salt Lake City, and I love computers as a medium for expression.
+I make video games professionally.
+This website is intended as a portfolio showcase, a mind-dump of things I’m interested in, and a place for me to experiment with web development.